Fenstanton: History

-Lying on the Via Devana, the Roman road that linked the army camps at Godmanchester and Cambridge, Fenstanton was the site of a Roman villa, possibly designed to keep order after an attack on the forces of the IX Legion Hispana, as they retreated from an ambush at Cambridge by Boudicca's tribesmen.
+Lying on the Via Devana, the Roman road that linked the army camps at Godmanchester and Cambridge, Fenstanton was the site of a Roman villa, possibly designed to keep order after an attack on the forces of the IX Legion Hispana as they retreated from an ambush at Cambridge by Boudicca's tribesmen.
 The first evidence of a Roman crucifixion in the UK was discovered in a burial in Fenstanton in 2017, when a skeleton of a man was found with a nail through his heel.
-In 2021, the bones were unearthed.
+In 2021 the bones were unearthed.

 The inhabitants of Fenstanton rose in support of Hereward the Wake after the Norman Conquest in 1066.
 From his stronghold on the Isle of Ely Hereward led resistance against the Normans, causing King William I to assemble a force in Cambridge to deal with the problem.
 Men were summoned from Huntingdon but they did not pass Fenstanton and escaped with their lives only by swimming across the river.

-Fenstanton was listed in the Domesday Book of 1086 in the Hundred of Toseland in Huntingdonshire; the name of the settlement was written as Stantone in the Domesday Book.
-In 1086 there was just one manor at Fenstanton; the annual rent paid to the lord of the manor in 1066 had been £17 and the rent had fallen to £16 in 1086, and the parish contained 33 households.
+Fenstanton was listed in Domesday Book of 1086 in the Hundred of Toseland in Huntingdonshire; the name of the settlement was written as Stantone in Domesday Book.
+In 1086 there was just one manor at Fenstanton; the annual rent paid to the lord of the manor in 1066 had been £17 but had fallen to £16 in 1086, and the parish contained 33 households.
 By 1086 there was already a church and a priest at Fenstanton.

 Geography

-The original Fenstanton bypass opened in early February 1965, as a single carriageway three-lane road, built by Cementation Company.
+The original Fenstanton bypass opened in early February 1965 as a single carriageway three-lane road built by Cementation Company.
 It was the first part of the busy A604 to be improved.
-This was improved when the Godmanchester to Bar Hill section, of the A604, was built by Sir Alfred McAlpine (Southern), opening in April 1981.
+It was further improved when the Godmanchester to Bar Hill section of the A604 was built by Sir Alfred McAlpine (Southern), opening in April 1981.
 The Bar Hill to Swavesey section had opened first, in early December 1980.
 It was the A14 from 1994 until 2022.
 The archaeological works undertaken as a result of the large road improvement scheme found Early Bronze Age burials and cremations at Fenstanton Gravels and give an insight into Bronze Age funerary practices.